-You can isolate an at-risk computer to block communication to and from the computer.
+You can isolate an at-risk computer to block communication to and from the device.
 When you isolate a computer, WatchGuard Endpoint Security blocks all communications, except for those it requires.
-For more information, see Isolated Computers – Allowed Processes.
+For more information, go to Isolated Computers – Allowed Processes (Windows and Mac Computers).

-This feature is compatible with Windows workstations and servers.
-It is not supported on Linux, macOS, or Android devices.
+This feature is compatible with Mac computers and Windows workstations and servers.
+It is not supported on Linux, iOS, or Android devices.

 To isolate computers, on the Computers page: